 Cystic hygromas are seen more often in infants with genetic diseases.
 They are particularly common in infants with chromosomal abnormalities.
 Some genetic conditions associated with hygromas include:

-- Noonan Syndrome—a condition causes by a mutation in one of seven particular genes
+- Noonan syndrome — a disorder caused by a mutation (change) in one of seven particular genes

-The main symptom of a cystic hygroma is the presence of a soft, non-tender, compressible lump.
-This lump, the hygroma, most commonly appears on the neck.
-However, hygromas can appear anywhere on the body where there is lymphatic tissue, such as the armpits or the groin.
-They can also appear under the skin of the trunk or limbs.
+The main symptom of a cystic hygroma is the presence of a soft, spongy lump.
+This lump most commonly appears on the neck.
+However, a cystic hygroma can also form in the armpits and groin area.

-Cystic hygromas range in size from smaller than a quarter to as large as the child’s head.
-Large growths may interfere with movement or cause other difficulties.
+Cystic hygromas range in size from smaller than a quarter to as large as a baseball.
+Larger growths may interfere with movement or cause other difficulties.

-If a doctor notices a cystic hygroma during an ultrasound, he or she will order an amniocentesis.
-This test can check for genetic abnormalities in your fetus.
+Your doctor will order an amniocentesis if they notice a cystic hygroma during an ultrasound.
+An amniocentesis can check for genetic abnormalities in your fetus.

-During this test, you will lie on an examining table while your doctor cleans your belly with an iodine solution.
-Using ultrasound as a guide, your doctor will then use a needle to sample fluid from the amniotic sac.
+During this test, you’ll lie on an exam table while your doctor cleans your belly with an iodine solution.
+Using ultrasound as a guide, your doctor will then use a needle to take a sample of fluid from the amniotic sac.

 - chest X-ray